programble/effuse/README.md

 # Effuse

-A tool for managing symlinks
+A tool for symlinking dotfiles

 ## Install